vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/15/006/08_tamRchashchasAmAni_cha.md

 <details><summary>Whitney</summary>

-### Translation
-8. ⌊22.⌋ He moved out toward the quarters; ⌊no *avasāna!*⌋ after him
+⌊8.⌋ after him moved
-moved out the *virā́j* and all the gods and all the deities. ⌊23.⌋ Verily
+out both the verses and the chants and the sacrificial formulas and the *bráhman*.
-both of *virā́j* and of all the gods and of all the deities doth he
-become the dear abode who knoweth thus.

-### Notes
-There seems to be no good reason why this verse should not be divided,
-like all the rest, into three parts; but the Anukr. does not so
-prescribe, nor do the mss. set an *avasāna*-mark after the first *vy
-àcalat:* ⌊compare above, p.
-772, ¶ 2⌋.
-The mss. all agree in accenting
-the second *ánu*.
 </details>

 <details><summary>Griffith</summary>

-He went away to the regions.
-Viraj and all the Gods and all the Deities followed him.
-He who, etc.
+Richas, Samans Yajus formulas and Devotion followed him.
 </details>

 <details open><summary>पदपाठः</summary>